sambanova/ai-starter-kit/quickstart/dedicated/BENCHMARKING_COE.md

 The required steps for CoE benchmarking are the following:

 - Create a CoE model bundle (if not already created).
-Cf. (<./Create a Model Bundle.ipynb>).
+Cf. [Create a Model Bundle](./Create%20a%20Model%20Bundle.ipynb).
 - Create a project and an endpoint (if not already created).
-Cf. <./Deploy a Model or Bundle to an Endpoint.ipynb>.
+Cf. [Deploy a Model or Bundle to an Endpoint](./Deploy%20a%20Model%20or%20Bundle%20to%20an%20Endpoint.ipynb).
-- Deploy the CoE model bundle to the endpoint (if not already deployed). <./Deploy a Model or Bundle to an Endpoint.ipynb>
+- Deploy the CoE model bundle to the endpoint (if not already deployed).
+Cf. [Deploy a Model or Bundle to an Endpoint](./Deploy%20a%20Model%20or%20Bundle%20to%20an%20Endpoint.ipynb).
 - Run the benchmarking script.
-Cf. (<./Benchmark_Model_Bundle.ipynb>).
+Cf. [Benchmark Model Bundle](./Benchmark_Model_Bundle.ipynb).

 ## Setup